-The definition of shared priorities for the extension of social protection and the implementation of a SPF should be enshrined in a national social protection policy and strategic framework.
-The preparation of such a policy and strategy also forces a country to ensure the coherence of social protection development policies with other national policies, notably with respect to available funding (fiscal space allocation).
+The definition of shared priorities for the extension of social protection and the implementation of an SPF should be enshrined in a national social protection policy and strategic framework.
+The preparation of such a policy and strategy also forces a country to ensure the coherence of social protection development policies with other national policies, notably with respect to available funding (fiscal space allocation) and ensuring that they are adequately gender responsive and inclusive of people with disability, ethnic minorities, the elderly, or other marginalized groups.
 Ideally, the definition of the strategy should be completed using the results of a national dialogue, this would ease the adoption of the strategy and its implementation.